 Will the proposed standard comply with IEEE Std 802, IEEE Std 802.1AC and IEEE Std 802.1Q?
 No. While the amendment shall comply with IEEE Std 802, it cannot comply with IEEE Std 802.1Q and IEEE Std 802.1AC because IEEE Std 802.15.4 uses 64-bit MAC addresses.

 If the answer to a) is no, supply the response from the IEEE 802.1 WG.

+The response from IEEE 802.1 WG provided:

+IEEE 802.1 believes there are additional issues with compatibility that are not listed.
+In particular:

+802.15.4 has a restricted MTU size which makes bridging to other IEEE 802 media impossible without suitable fragmentation/reassembly support

+The use of other Addressing Modes beyond the extended address (64-bit) are also incompatible with IEEE Std 802.1Q and IEEE Std 802.1AC

 The review and response is not required if the proposed standard is an amendment or revision to an existing standard for which it has been previously determined that compliance with the above IEEE 802 standards is not possible.
 In this case, the CSD statement shall state that this is the case.